Los Angeles Workplace Harassment Attorneys

 Sexual harassment is by far the most prevalent form of actionable harassment that individuals experience in the workplace.
 Sexual harassment violates the law when it is so severe or constant that it alters the conditions of the victim's employment and creates an abusive working environment.
 Sexual harassment is illegal under both federal and California law.
 The California Fair Employment & Housing Act (also known as “the FEHA”) has always prohibited sexual harassment at work.
 The FEHA applies to all private employers, many public employers, recruitment agencies, labor organizations, state licensing boards & state and local governments that have 1 or more employees.
 The FEHA provides protection against sexual harassment for persons who provide services pursuant to a contract.
 Federal law, including Title VII of the Civil Rights Act of 1964, offers protections to employees of companies of 15 or more employees.

-What is Considered Sexual Harassment?
+What is Considered Sexual Harassment Under California Law?

 In California, sexual harassment is prohibited for employers of any size.
 Sexual harassment takes many forms: